-How to Choose the Right Cyber Insurance for Your Organization
+Cyber Insurance: How to Choose the Right One for Your Organization

-How to Choose the Right Cyber Insurance for Your Organization
+Cyber Insurance: How to Choose the Right One for Your Organization

 Statistically speaking, you’re more likely to experience a cyber attack than a house fire.
 A report by Security Magazine found that around 2,200 cyber attacks happen each day, which equates to more than 800,000 people being hacked each year.
 On the other hand, US fire departments responded to an estimated average of 358,300 home-based fires per year.
 These statistics highlight the critical need for robust cybersecurity measures and the growing importance of cyber insurance.